-Who doesn’t like a great campfire meal after and active day exploring stunning places like Kakadu National Park or the Kimberley?
+Who doesn’t love a great campfire meal after and active day exploring stunning places like Kakadu National Park or the Kimberley Region?
 It’s the perfect way to end a day.
 Yes, you could just cook on a portable gas stove while camping, but what would be the fun in that?
 Campfires are a big part of any true Australian camping experience, so we have put together some of our favourite campfire recipes for you to try.

-Let’s start with some dinner ideas.
-First of all, you need to ensure you have a good cooking fire.
-A camp cook is only as good as his/her fire, and a fire is only as good as the wood collected.
-Aim for dry hard wood, branches that have fallen and split, never use green wood.
+First of all, you will need to ensure that you have a good cooking fire.
+A camp cook is only as good as his/her fire, and a big part of a good fire is the wood used.
+Aim for dry hardwood, branches that have fallen and split, never use green wood.
 You want a medium thickness to achieve a good constant heat.
 Later you can add bigger branches.
-You will need dry leaves, grass and twigs to start your fire.
+You will need dry leaves, grass or twigs to start your fire.
 Once you have a good flame, top up with wood, starting from small and getting bigger as the flame catches.
 The amount of wood needed will depend on what you are cooking and whether you need coals or flame (or both).
 In order to reduce resource depletion, never use more wood than what you need to cook with.
 Once your flame has settled down, put on your BBQ plate and control the heat by shifting coals and wood with your spade or shovel.
-Never collect wood around your camp and risk harming the local environment, ensure you collect your wood from appropriate areas while travelling, and always supervise children around campfires!
+Never collect wood around your camp, ensure you collect your wood from appropriate areas while travelling, and always supervise children around campfires!

 Easy and delicious camp oven bake